kmingulov/SimpleCiv/README.md

 -----
 You can find tests for modules in tests directory.
 Compile them by simple `make`.

-Tests use some of the modules and tests *all* their functions (if possible with asserts).
+Tests use some of the modules and test *all* their functions (if possible with asserts).